panglesd/slipshow/docs/mermaid.rst

      securityLevel: "loose"
    }

-Not that ``startOnLoad`` has to be set to false, in order for Slipshow to be able to start when all diagrams have been rendered.
+Note that ``startOnLoad`` must be set to false, in order for Slipshow to be able to start after all diagrams have been rendered.